Ladislav92/Mine-Field-Alarm-Android/CONTRIBUTING.md

 ### Write javadocs for your methods.
 When writing a comments, try to avoid inline comments, because they (usually) make pollution in the code.
 External comments in form of javadoc commments are better idea.
 Try to document your code well.
+If you used stackoverflow solution provide link for it !
 [Article about writing specifications](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/06-specifications/specs/)

 ### It would be nice to write unit tests too.